Gregorcnik/battelCompile/README.md

 ## Syntax

 The first line of the file must be a header line.
 The header line consists of the program name and program offset separated by a space.
-The program name must be a valid c variable name, and the offset must be within the range [0, 2^10 - program_size).
+The program name must be a valid c variable name, and the offset must be within the range ``[-1, 2^10 - program_size)``.
+If the offset is set to ``-1`` the assembler with set it to a random number.

 For opcodes see [BattelASM/arch.ods](https://github.com/qyx22122/BattelASM/blob/main/arch.ods).